 This time we continue with some things that you can do immediately to help alleviate the situation.

 Remember in part 2 we discussed the importance of knowing exactly what you owe and what you are owed.

 Now it is the turn of your clients who owe you money (or your debtors as they are known) to get sorted.

-Finally for today’s lesson, remember that you cannot expect your clients to pay you or be honourable with you, if you are not being honourable with your suppliers.
-You need to do to others what you want done to you!
+Finally, for today’s lesson, remember that you cannot expect your clients to pay you or be honourable with you if you are not being honourable with your suppliers.
+You need to do to others what you want done to be done to you!